Supporting Teaching and Learning – Level 3

 The fee for this course is TBC.

 All Level 3 courses are funded through Advanced Learner Loans.
-For further details please follow the link below or contact Samantha France Tel: 01287 280250.
+For further details please follow the link below or contact Samantha Prosser Tel: 01287 280250.

 Please note that evidence of benefits must be provided at enrolment and you will also need your N.I Number and a form of I.D (passport, driving license, birth certificate or utility bill).